LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch displays a number of hits(line 12) and a sample of 10 search results by default.
-The first search result(a document)is shown in lines 17-31.
+Elasticsearch displays a number of hits(line 12) and a sample of 10 search results by default(lines 16+).
+The first hit(a document) is shown in lines 17-31.
 The field "_ source"(line 22) lists all the fields or content of the document.

 ![image](https://user-images.githubusercontent.com/60980933/112375185-9c52d280-8ca8-11eb-9952-16f24171dfbd.png)